EdgeVerve/oe-workflow-modeler/README.md

 # bpmn-js Modeler + Properties Panel Example

+> ### This project is modification of original bpmn-properties module of [bpmn-js-examples](https://github.com/bpmn-io/bpmn-js-examples).

 This example uses [bpmn-js](https://github.com/bpmn-io/bpmn-js) and [bpmn-js-properties-panel](https://github.com/bpmn-io/bpmn-js-properties-panel).
 It implements a BPMN 2.0 modeler that allows you to edit execution related properties via a properties panel.